marcellomaugeri/User-Empowered-Federated-Learning-in-Automotive/README.md

 ## Run the client
 The client is an Android Automotive app, please refer to the [Android Automotive documentation](https://developer.android.com/training/cars/testing/emulator) to run the app on an emulator.

+## Reproduce the experiments
+- Run the server
+- Run three different clients, by setting the `DEVICE_ID` variable in the client app to 1, 2, and 3.
+This constant is found in the `TabScreen.kt` file.
+- The clients will train the model for 10 local epochs, and the server will aggregate the models for 10 rounds.
+- The main screen will show if an engine fault is detected in the car.

+## Expected results
+We set the number of local epochs to 10, the number of round to 10 and batch size of 16.
+We managed to obtain an accuracy of ~75% on the test set.

 ## Troubleshooting
 - The generator for the tflite model requires tensorflow-cpu==2.9.2, if you have a different version of tensorflow installed, please create a virtual environment and install the required version.
 If your architecture does not support tensorflow-cpu (e.g. Apple Silicon), you can run the code on Colab.
-- In MacOS there is a broken dependency in the client code.
+- In MacOS there is a broken dependency in the client code (protoc).
 We will polish the solution soon.